jeevannavar/personal-website/_posts/theGrimes/2021-01-01-pyramid-schemes-book-exchange-edition.md

 ---
 title: German man participates in book exchange.
 Receives 36 copies of Mein Kampf.
-summary: '"Book Lovers Unite: Gift a book.
+byline: '"Book Lovers Unite: Gift a book.
 I need six (may exceed) people, of any age or nationality, to participate in a book exchange.
 You only have to ... "'
 author: eggsy
 category: thegrimes
 layout: grimes_post